twisted/twisted/docs/web/howto/web-in-60/session-endings.rst

             if session.uid not in self.sessions:
                 self.sessions.add(session.uid)
                 session.notifyOnExpire(lambda: self._expired(session.uid))
-            return ""
+            return b""

         def _expired(self, uid):
             print("Session", uid, "has expired.")
             self.sessions.remove(uid)

 Keep in mind that using a method as the callback will keep the instance (in this case, the ``ExpirationLogger`` resource) in memory until the session expires.

 With those pieces in hand, here's an example that prints a message whenever a session expires, and uses sessions which last for 5 seconds:

 .. code-block:: python

     from twisted.web.server import makeServer, Session
     from twisted.web.resource import Resource